 If we are committed to equality for all, we must pay attention to intersectional issues.
 This type of analysis highlights the fact that we are all located in complex webs of social power and privilege.
 While in an ideal world we might be able to treat everyone (outside our friends and family) impartially, in societies that are structured by patterns of injustice and inequality that disadvantage particular groups, we need to take the reality of these political relationships into account when we are making ethical decisions.

 Because it is often difficult for those who are privileged in a certain respect to understand the true challenges and restrictions on those who aren’t, it is particularly important to have people who experience oppression involved in decision-making about policies intended to address that oppression.
-Disability rights advocates coined the phrase “” to capture this idea.
-This is not only a call to inclusion but also a call to those allies who wish to support their cause to exercise humility—a warning that well-intentioned can actually exacerbate harms and inequality and undermine the autonomy of those whom one wishes to help.
+Disability rights advocates coined the phrase “nothing about us without us” to capture this idea.
+This is not only a call to inclusion but also a call to those allies who wish to support their cause to exercise humility—a warning that well-intentioned paternalism can actually exacerbate harms and inequality and undermine the autonomy of those whom one wishes to help.
 Understanding how the complex political relationships that we have with each other inform various ethical challenges and dilemmas is key to this relational approach to ethics.

 6.3 Focus on Communal Relations